Roofstock, which makes it easier to buy a home as an investment property, just raised $50 million in new funding – TechCrunch

 TC: Who determines pricing — Roofstock or the sellers?

-GB: Sellers ultimately determine the pricing and sale strategy [but we] provide sellers with several data-driven tools to help them set a listing price, including comparable sales values, probabilities of sale at various prices, and estimates of days-to-sell.
-We also provide sellers with the ability to field offers on homes or list at a non- negotiable price.
+GB: Sellers ultimately determine the pricing and sale strategy [but we] provide sellers with several data-driven tools to help them set a listing price, including comparable sales values, probabilities of sale at various prices and estimates of days-to-sell.
+We also provide sellers with the ability to field offers on homes or list at a non-negotiable price.
 Nearly all sellers on Roofstock select the option to field all offers.

 TC: Do you use any other information ‘hubs’ to assess the value of properties?

-GB: We combine our data with various third-party sources, like Corelogic, House Canary, and Zillow to give investors a portrait of a property that includes valuation, neighborhood rating, comparisons with similar homes, as well as other tools and information.
+GB: We combine our data with various third-party sources, like Corelogic, House Canary and Zillow to give investors a portrait of a property that includes valuation, neighborhood rating, comparisons with similar homes, as well as other tools and information.

 TC: How does Roofstock get paid?

 GB: We make money through each transaction.
-We charge 2.5 percent to sellers, and .5 percent to buyers.
+We charge 2.5% to sellers, and .5% to buyers.

 TC: How long on average does it take to sell a house?